 Trying to drink more water daily can be challenging especially if you hate water and would rather be drinking something else.
 For as long as I can remember I have always struggled with drinking water.
 Growing up I would always go for a sweetened beverage when I got thirsty rather than reaching for water.
 As I got older I realized the importance of water and made an effort to start drinking more.
 Now that summer is officially upon us it is even more necessary to consume more water.
 During those hot days, water is a key element in staying hydrated which also helps keep you cool.
-(10 Cool Ways to Beat the Heat this Summer) For this very reason, I wanted to share 7 simple tips to help you drink more water.
+For this very reason, I wanted to share 7 simple tips to help you drink more water.

 Why you should drink water?

 Before I share those tips I wanted you to tell you why you should drink more water by sharing some of the benefits of drinking enough water as well as the effects of not drinking enough.
 There are several benefits to drinking water.
 Research shows that 60% of the human body is made up of water.
 While there is no universally agreed quantity of water that should be consumed it is essential that you drink the amount your body needs to function daily.
 Some benefits of drinking water are that; it improves skin health, it regulates body temperature, it helps with weight loss and it also aids in the prevention of headaches.
 Failure to consume enough water may result in constipation, excessive thirst, a drop in energy level as well as joint pains.